what3words/w3w-android-map-components/README.md

 |**updateMove**, This method should be called on GoogleMap.setOnCameraMoveListener or MapboxMap.addOnCameraChangeListener.
 This method will allow swapping from markers to squares and show/hide grid when zoom goes higher or lower than the zoom level threshold (can differ per map provider).|```updateMove()```<br>*mandatory if gridEnabled is set to true (default)* |

-## Enable what3words features in an new Google maps app using W3WGoogleMapFragment
+## Enable what3words features in an new Google Maps app using W3WGoogleMapFragment

 Since you are creating a new app, you can always opt to use our W3WGoogleMapFragment.
 The main advantage is that all the required events to draw the grid are done under the hood, resulting in less boilerplate code and still having access to the Google Map to apply standard customization (i.e. map types, etc.)

-To use Google Maps on your app, follow the quick start tutorial on the Google developer portal here: https://developers.google.com/maps/documentation/android-sdk/start
+To use the what3words Google Maps Fragment in your app, first follow the quick start tutorial on the Google developer portal here:  https://developers.google.com/maps/documentation/android-sdk/start.
+This ensures that Google Maps can be used with the what3words Fragment.

-After a successful Google maps run, you can start using our W3WGoogleMapFragment following these steps:
+After a successful Google Maps run, you can start using our W3WGoogleMapFragment following these steps:

 activity_main.xml